-In Almost Perfect six artists explore the polarized images of the Nordic countries in six individual photographic projects.
-Each project takes a starting point in one or more of the traits that we see as defining for the Nordic societies: equality, individualism, beauty and style, secularism, social democracy, nature romanticism.
-Each artist interprets their chosen theme in light of these key values to reflect today’s realities in the Nordic countries.
+Almost Perfect is a project in photography and film by the Nordic photographers’ collective Moment, in collaboration with curator Susanne Fessé.
+In Almost Perfect we explore the polarized images of our home countries in six unique photographic projects.
+Each project takes a starting point in one or more of the traits that we see as defining for the Nordic societies: equality, individualism, appearance, style, secularism, the welfare state and our connection with nature.
+Each artist interprets their chosen theme in light of these core values to reflect today’s realities in the Nordic countries.

 The projects of Almost Perfect

-The awakening by Elin Berge
+Awakening by Elin Berge

 Jante by Knut Egil Wang

 Beginning of the Party by Marie Hald